UvuvDev/ScallopShell/README.md

 Address (in hex).........(NO SPACES AT ALL, max 30 chars)Description..................Symbol_Type

 DO NOT HAVE SPACES IN THE DESCRIPTION.
 I am using scanf("%p %s %c") it will break the entire code.

+If you make the Address 0xF0, it'll allow you to break on every call of the instruction mnemonic (which you use the description for).
+You still have to write a symbol type, I just use "b" since it's a breakpoint.